graphql/graphql-spec/spec/Section 2 -- Language.md

 **Variable Use Within Fragments**

 Variables can be used within fragments.
-Operation-defined variables have global scope with a given operation.
-Fragment-defined variables have local scope within the fragment definition they are defined in.
-A variable used within a fragment must either be declared in any top-level operation that transitively consumes that fragment, or by that same fragment as a fragment variable definition.
+Operation-defined variables have global scope within a given operation.
+Fragment-defined variables have local scope within the fragment definition in which they are defined.
+A variable used within a fragment must either be declared in each top-level operation that transitively consumes that fragment, or by that same fragment as a fragment variable definition.
 If a variable referenced in a fragment is included by an operation where neither the fragment nor the operation defines that variable, that operation is invalid (see